 - Mushrooms: Mushrooms have the perfect flavor for a dish like this.

-- Prawns: If you can't find prawns - which is highly unlikely - extra-large shrimp will work well.
+- Prawns: If you can't find prawns - which is highly unlikely - use shrimp to make an equally delicoius shrimp chorizo pasta.

 - Citrus: Add a little lemon juice will give the dish a nice, citrus note and accentuate the other flavors nicely.